MenuFLIXANO

 Barbara (2012)

-In 1980s East Germany, Barbara is a Berlin doctor banished to a country medical clinic for applying for an exit visa.
-Deeply unhappy with her reassignment and fearful of her co-workers as possible Stasi informants, Barbara stays aloof, especially from the ...
+In 1980s East Germany, Berlin doctor Barbara is banished to a country medical clinic for applying for an exit visa.
+Deeply unhappy with her reassignment and fearful of her co-workers as possible Stasi informants, Barbara stays aloof, especially from the go ...

 Watch Now